Shri Gurudev Ranade Samadhi Trust

 Dec 22, 1933FridayPoush Sh 6, Shake 1855

-Shri Amburao Maharaj, affectionately known as Baba, was the premier disciple of Shri Bhausaheb Maharaj and the senior spiritual brother of Gurudev.
-He is aptly described as 'Faith Incarnate', 'Penance Resplendent', and a 'Flute singing the spiritual glory of his Master'.
+Shri Amburao Maharaj alias Shri Baba was a premier disciple of Shri Bhausaheb Maharaj of Umadi, as well as a senior spiritual brother of Shri Gurudev Ranade.
+He has been aptly described as "faith incarnate", "penance resplendent", as well as "a flute singing the spiritual glory of his Master."